 Do you need to stop snoring?
 In this situation, procuring a custom oral appliance from Dr. Michel is a relatively easy process.
-Schedule a consultation at either our Silver Lake or Topeka location and let our team know what your concerns are.
+Schedule a consultation at our office and let our team know what your concerns are.
 Dr. Michel will carefully evaluate your airway to determine if a custom appliance is the best way to correct the problem.
 If he thinks you may also suffer from sleep apnea, additional testing could be recommended.
 Otherwise, he will capture a detailed impression of the teeth and use it to design a highly personalized appliance that will help you sleep much more quietly.

 However, for patients who believe they might have sleep apnea, a diagnosis from a sleep physician is required before Dr. Michel can start making any oral appliances.
 Our team can provide the proper tools for an at-home sleep test, or you can visit a sleep laboratory – your choice!
 The findings from this test will be forwarded to a nearby sleep physician, who will then provide a full diagnosis of your condition.
 Once we know that your symptoms are a good fit for oral appliance therapy, Dr. Michel will get to work right away.